Home / Recipes / Popular / Bread & Yeast Breads / Panettone Italian Christmas Sweet Bread

 Making the almond mixture in a glass bowl.

+Pre-heat the oven.
 Carefully brush the risen Panettone with the topping, top with the almonds and sprinkle with icing / powdered sugar.
-Bake for approximately 45-50 minutes using a toothpick for doneness.
+Bake until done, using a toothpick for doneness.
 Move to a wire rack to cool completely before cutting.

 The dough brushed with almond mixture and sprinkled with almonds.